google-deepmind/mujoco/doc/XMLreference.rst

 This element is used to set options for the built-in parser and compiler.
 After parsing and compilation it no longer has any effect.
 The settings here are global and apply to the entire model.

+:at:`autolimits`: :at-val:`[false, true], "false"`
+   This attribute affects the behavior of attributes such as "limited" (on <joint> or <tendon>), "forcelimited", "ctrllimited", and "actlimited" (on <actuator>).
+If "true", these attributes are unnecessary and their value will be inferred from the presence of their corresponding "range" attribute.
+   If "false", no such inference will happen: For a joint to be limited, both limited="true" and range="min max" must be specified.
+In this mode, it is an error to specify a range without a limit.
+   |br| The default for this option will be set to "true" in an upcoming release.
 :at:`boundmass`: :at-val:`real, "0"`
    This attribute imposes a lower bound on the mass of each body except for the world body.
 Setting this attribute to a value greater than 0 can be used as a quick fix for poorly designed models that contain massless moving bodies,